2 Samuel 19

 24And Mephibosheth the son of Saul came down to meet the king, and had neither dressed his feet, nor trimmed his beard, nor washed his clothes, from the day the king departed until the day he came again in peace.

 Mephibosheth appears - Jonathan's son, Saul's grandson.
 He has not dressed his feet, not trimmed his beard, not washed his clothes.
 From the day David fled until David returned.
-In Hebrew, these are the marks of mourning - not formal evel, but the physical signs of a man in distress.
+In Hebrew, these are the marks of mourning, the physical signs of a man in distress.
 Mephibosheth has been living in anguish for his lord.

-25And when he was come to Jerusalem to meet the king, the king said unto him, Wherefore wentest thou not with me, Mephibosheth?
+25And it came to pass, when he was come to Jerusalem to meet the king, that the king said unto him, Wherefore wentest not thou with me, Mephibosheth?

 David asks the question that cuts.
 Mephibosheth is lame - he cannot walk properly.
 When David fled, Mephibosheth did not follow.
 Why not?
 The question carries accusation.
 Did you not flee with me because you were truly loyal to my son Absalom?